mpi-astronomy/mpia-python-template/CODE_OF_CONDUCT.md

 guidelines when interacting with others in all forums.
 Our goal is to keep ours a positive, inclusive, successful, and growing community.

-All Max Planck researchers are bound to adhere to the [Max Plack Society Code of Conduct](https://www.mpg.de/14172230/code-of-conduct.pdf).
+[ All Max Planck researchers are bound to adhere to the [Max Plack Society Code of Conduct](https://www.mpg.de/14172230/code-of-conduct.pdf).
 Furthermore, the MPIA Code of Conduct is specified in the [MPIA Work Agreement](https://intranet.mpia.de/4404342/03-Works-agreement-code-of-conduct.pdf) (intranet link).
 All MPIA employees should attach importance to creating a respectful and healthy atmosphere and a level playing field for research and work.
-The goal is to ensure good working conditions for everyone and to provide the basis for individual job satisfaction, personal development, motivation, collegiality and positive interpersonal relations.
+The goal is to ensure good working conditions for everyone and to provide the basis for individual job satisfaction, personal development, motivation, collegiality and positive interpersonal relations. ]

-Interactions on GitHub are not limited to those between MPIA/MPG employees.
-The community of participants in open source Astronomy projects is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
+[ Interactions on GitHub are not limited to those between MPIA/MPG employees.]
+The community of participants in open source astronomy projects is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences success and continued growth.
 As members of this global community: